 - Kolukkumalai tea garden, the highest tea garden in the world which can be reached by trekking or by a bumpy jeep ride

-- Periyar National park which is one of the best places in India for wildlife seekers.
-Elephants, deer, antelopes and even tigers can be seen here with some luck.
+- Periyar National park is one of the best places in India for wildlife seekers.
+Elephants, deer, antelopes, and even tigers can be seen here with some luck.

 - Chinnaar Wildlife sanctuary – a paradise for bird-watchers